 The course is suitable for qualified therapists and senior trainees who are interested in learning about Creative Writing for Therapeutic Purposes and its applications.
 There will be creative writing activities for students in each learning day as part of the experiential learning.

-Fiona Hamilton, Graham Hartill, Nigel Gibbons, Claire Williamson
+Fiona Hamilton, Nigel Gibbons, Graham Hartill, Foluke Taylor, Claire Williamson

 Nigel Gibbons is a counsellor and psychotherapist in private practice, working with individuals, couples, and groups.
 He is a supervisor and a workshop facilitator using creative writing.
 He has particular interests in Focusing; the Person Centred approach within arts based therapies, therapy research, and narrative approaches.
 He is a tutor on the Diploma in Counselling at Network Counselling and Training and with Orchard Foundation, and runs sessions for the Medical Humanities course at Bristol.
 He facilitates workshops for, amongst others, Cruse and Relate.
 As a supervisor for Cruse Bereavement Care he works with groups and individuals.
 For twelve years he worked for Central TV, the ITV company in the Midlands, as a producer, director and researcher, eventually becoming a head of department.
 He has made over one hundred factual programmes for ITV, Central and Channel 4.
 He has published a number of articles and contributed to Writing Routes edited by Gillie Bolton, Victoria Field, and Kate Thompson, and MA2.